-The Site has one open training group in both London and Cornwall, which all students join.
+The Site has two open training groups in London, which all students join.
 In contrast to many other trainings, we do not operate year groups.
 The group has a maximum of 20 students.

 The Site subscribes to Psychoanalytic Electronic Publishing (PEPweb), which includes the classic thinkers of psychoanalysis – Freud, Klein, Winnicott etc. This enables students to access much but not all reading material for the programme online for free.

 The seminars are designed to introduce trainees to psychoanalytic and other relevant texts.
 The aim is to enable trainees to situate themselves in the psychoanalytic field and its practice in a thoughtful way.
 Our aim is to enhance the vitality of the training experience.
 To this end, the syllabus is not static and is redesigned each year according to the particular needs of training groups as well as the latest research interests of the teaching faculty.
 Reading lists for each seminar will be provided together with the training programme.
-The seminars take place on Saturday mornings in London and all day alternate Saturdays in Cornwall.
+The seminars take place on Saturday mornings and Thursday evenings.
 The seminars consist of two parts:

 - a theoretical seminar on readings from psychoanalysis and other relevant disciplines such as continental philosophy and feminist theory;

 - a clinical discussion in which a student presents clinical material or issue to be discussed by the group and the teacher.
 In most cases the teacher for the theoretical seminar also leads the clinical discussion.
 Students may be asked to write/present texts in the course of a particular seminar.

 In addition to the weekly/fortnightly seminars, once per year there is a non-residential training weekend and trainees prepare for this by working together in small groups on presentations for the weekend.
 In addition to the set seminars we expect our trainees to attend the talks, workshops, conferences and other events organised by the Site.

 Supervised Clinical Work